irenecolmenar/TwitterWS/README.md

   'Juan', 'juancastro', 'Barcelona', 3000

-They can be changed modifyin the data.sql file inside resources.
+They can be changed modifying the data.sql file inside resources.